 Just one review can increase purchases by 10%, according to Bazaarvoice data.
 Eight reviews bring lifts in natural search traffic and SEO benefits.
 Reach 100 reviews, and you’ll see a 37% lift in purchases and valuable consumer insights, including consumer sentiment and product suggestions.
 Two hundred reviews deliver a 44% increase in purchases.

-There are a few ways to ask for consumer product reviews.
+There’s a few ways to ask for consumer product reviews.
 Some deliver quick, high-impact results, while others offer incremental, longer-term benefits.
 Using a combination of evergreen and targeted methods to increase review volume will pay off in dividends for your business.

 Post-interaction emails boost review volume

 Simply sending an email inviting consumers to review a product, referred to as a post-interaction email (PIE), is one of the best ways to get more reviews.
-In fact, we have found that in-mail submission emails reap a 4-9x increase in native content almost immediately.
+In fact, we’ve found that in-mail submission emails reap a 4-9x increase in native content almost immediately.
 After the initial email, sending a follow-up message can increase review volume by 50%, according to Bazaarvoice.

 If you know exactly what product someone purchased, include a link in the email.
 About 80% of reviews collected are the result of a post-purchase email that includes a link to the product purchased.
 But, if you’re not sure exactly what product was purchased, send along a product picker letting the consumer select the product to review.